 How to Become a Business Writer in a Short Time

 A business writer focuses on business topics.
 And you’ll attest that business has a wide scope that cuts across diverse industries.
-It starts from startups to conglomerates.
+It starts with startups and ends with conglomerates.

 He may choose to get stuck in an office space or become a freelance writer cum consultant.